Azure/terraform-azurerm-caf-enterprise-scale/README.md

 [![Build Status](https://dev.azure.com/mscet/CAE-ESTF/_apis/build/status/Tests/E2E?branchName=main)](https://dev.azure.com/mscet/CAE-ESTF/_build/latest?definitionId=26&branchName=main)
 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/Azure/terraform-azurerm-caf-enterprise-scale?style=flat&logo=github)

+> **MODULE UPGRADE NOTES**
+>
-> **NOTE:** The `v0.3.0` release focuses mainly on updating the test framework, but also introduces a breaking change which removes the need (and support for) wrapping user-defined parameters in `jsonencode()`.
-When upgrading to this release, please ensure to update your code to use native HCL values as documented in the [release notes][release_notes_v0_3_0].
+>The `v0.3.0` release focuses mainly on updating the test framework, but also introduces a breaking change which removes the need (and support for) wrapping user-defined parameters in `jsonencode()`.
+> When upgrading to this release, please ensure to update your code to use native HCL values as documented in the [release notes][release_notes_v0_3_0].
+>

-> **NOTE:** The `v0.2.0` release added new functionality to enable deployment of [Management and monitoring][ESLZ-Management] resources into the current Subscription context.
+> The `v0.2.0` release added new functionality to enable deployment of [Management and monitoring][ESLZ-Management] resources into the current Subscription context.
 > Please refer to the [Deploy Management Resources][wiki_deploy_management_resources] page on our Wiki for more information about how to use this.

 ## Documentation